tidev/ti.imagefactory/README.md

 ##### Arguments

+* object with:
   * Image blob[blob]: Image to transform
-* Options[dictionary]: A dictionary specifying the options for the transformation
   * width[int]: The width of the new image (default: image width)
   * height[int]: The height of the new image (default: image height)
   * x[int]: The x-coordinate of the upper-left corner of the bounds (default: image center - width / 2)
   * y[int]: The y-coordinate of the upper-left corner of the bounds (default: image center - height / 2)
   * Android: format [int]: The output format: ImageFactory.JPEG, ImageFactory.PNG, ImageFactory.WEBP (default: ImageFactory.JPEG)
   * Android: quality[float]: The quality of the resulting JPEG or WebP image, expressed as a value from 0.0 to 1.0.
 The value 0.0 represents the maximum compression (or lowest quality) while the value 1.0 represents the least compression (or best quality). (default: 0.7)
+  * success [function]: Method that will be called when the compressin is done.
+It will return `image` [blob].

 ### imageTransform(blob, options)